darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/clipping.md

 ---

-**Note**: This clipping indication may not be optimal if you want to inspect _where_ data are clipped, in which case use the [highlight reconstruction clipping mask](../../processing-modules/highlight-reconstruction.md#common-controls).
+**Note**: This clipping indication may not be optimal if you want to inspect _where_ data is clipped, in which case use the [highlight reconstruction clipping mask](../../processing-modules/highlight-reconstruction.md#common-controls).

 ---